WE School: WeSchool Mumbai

-WeSchool expanded from the small space of 10,000 sq ft in Sion, Mumbai to the newer campus with total area of 1, 70,000 square feet in Matunga, Mumbai.
+WeSchool expanded from the small space of 10,000 sq ft in Sion, Mumbai to the newer campus with total area of 1,70,000 square feet in Matunga, Mumbai.
 Currently, Prof. Dr. Uday Salunkhe is the Group Director of both Mumbai and Bangalore campuses.
 WeSchool offers hostel facilities for boys and girls within 2 km from the college.
-Availability of hostel rooms are on a first come first serve basis and first preference is given to non locals.
+Availability of hostel rooms are on a first come, first serve basis and first preference is given to non-locals.

 WeSchool-Bangalore

-The Bengaluru campus of Welingkar was inaugurated in 2008., on a 1.5-acre property in Electronic City, Bangalore, in the vicinity of over 180 IT companies.
+The Bengaluru campus of Welingkar was inaugurated in 2008, on a 1.5-acre property in Electronic City, Bangalore, in the vicinity of over 180 IT companies.
 Being a residential school, there are over 300 students studying at WeSchool, all from different parts of the country.

 The Bangalore Campus is known for its various events conducted by Career Management Center (CMC) involving several sector-based Industry Roundtables to engage senior members from the corporate and invite them for sectorial discussions at Welingkar, where the students can also present their learnings and projects.

 There are annual sports events Jogabonito and We-cricket where alumni, faculty, and students participate.
 The college has a cafeteria called Unwind and a ‘Hobby Kitchen’ where students can prepare food for themselves and sports facilities like gym, table tennis, a billiards room and Badminton Courts.

 There are various clubs in the college- MPower- The Marketing Club, Arthakul- The Finance Club, Ethnos- HR Club, Operations Club which organize various events, roundtables, conferences every year enabling to students to build industrial connections and interact with the experts in the field.

 Welingkar’s Distance Learning Program(DLP)/ Part Time (3 Years )

 The autonomous Welingkar Institute of Management offers distance learning programs.
-It is one of the few institutions whose distance learning programs have been accredited by Distance Education Council (DEC), a body of the Central Govt. of India.
+It is one of the few institutions whose distance learning programs have received accreditation from the Distance Education Council (DEC), the University Grants Commission (UGC), and the Distance Education Bureau (DEB), a body under the Central Government of India.

 Distance Education Council (DEC) has been set up by the Govt. of India under the IGNOU Act for assessment and accreditation of distance education institutes in India.

 Welingkar's Distance Learning Program (DLP) was appraised by DEC with regard to its content, quality of education and its delivery systems.